-STEP ACTION TAKEN 1 Greet all visitors, provide a short explanation of the training being conducted, identify the Range OICs name and location on the range, and warn of live firing as appropriate.
-They will direct authorized visitors to a specific location where the visitors will be met by the Range OIC.
+STEP ACTION 1 Direct authorized visitors to a specific location where the visitors will be met by the Range OIC.
 When entrance to the range is not authorized, the gate guard will advise visitors to wait or to use another route.
-2 Maintain continuous radio communications with Range Operations or with the Range OIC accordingly.
+2 Maintain continuous radio communications with the Range OIC.
 The arrival of visitors will be reported immediately to the Range OIC.
 If the gate guard is unsure whether a visitor is authorized on the range, the gate guard will contact the Range OIC for clarification before granting entrance.
 3 Remain at the gate shack or the gate if no shack is present.
 Maintain the assigned gate while the range is occupied.
 4 POV's will NOT be used to assist in barrier control or gate guard duty.
 5 Permit Range Operations personnel and vehicles full and un-restricted access to all ranges and training areas while performing their assigned duties.